Zyxok/Game-Hacking/README.md

 # Game-Hacking
-The funny part about this repository is that it's hiding in plain site.
+The funny part about this repository is that it's hiding in plain site (pun intended).
 I've had many try to steal this, but I'm hosting it on a repository, on Github!
 Nobody really cares about my Github, or much of the work I do here anyways, so it doesn't really matter.